keyless car theft

 Maybe I'm old but I get the distinct impression that the 'good guys' are loosing the battle against the hackers and every day that passes makes me more nervous about where my personal data is stored and how secure it is.

-Like everyone I have to use 'on line' ordering sometimes, and obviously I have to provide C/card details on telephone orders but I'm treated like some silly person if I dare to ask "Where is this data I've just given you stored ?" or maybe "What security is present on your office where you are sitting ?" meaning is it possible to get in without a card key type thing, is there anything to stop people tail gaiting you.
+Like everyone I have to use 'on line' ordering sometimes, and obviously I have to provide C/card details on telephone orders but I'm treated like some idiot if I dare to ask "Where is this data I've just given you stored ?" or maybe "What security is present on your office where you are sitting ?" meaning is it possible to get in without a card key type thing, is there anything to stop people tail gaiting you.

 There's a lot to be said for walking in a store, picking up the item you want, going to the till and handing over the folding stuff.
 They don't know you, where you live, your telephone number etc. and you don't know the same about them.
 Great :lol: :lol: :lol: